suchialex/CINS3002-HW04/instructions.md

 In the function body

-  - Clear the existing code after the print and input statements (first two lines of code)
+  - Clear the existing code after the print, input statements and the lookup_employee function call (first three lines of code)
-  - call the lookup function using the employee list passed as the parameter and the employee ID obtained from the input statement
+  - Modify the lookup function to pass two arguments
+    - the employee list passed as the parameter and
+    - the employee ID obtained from the input statement
   - store the returned values in two variables
   - check if the first variable is True, if yes
     - Ask the user to provide a new first name by calling the validate_first_name() function
     - Ask the user to provide a new last name by calling the validate_last_name() function
-    - 🚩 You may have to import the validations module
     - concatenate the first and last names with a space in between
-    - then modify the index+1 position in the employees list with the new full name
+    - then modify the index+1 position in the employees list with the new full name ⏩ Tutorial: 7-13a
   - Outside the if block, return the employees list
+  - 📜Execute your code to see if the employee name is being modified successfully
 </details>

 <details>